frankhinek/prototype-tbd-dev-site/README.md

 ## Create Docusaurus Site

+NOTE: You can ignore this section if you are cloning this repository.

-Steps to reproduce the creation of this mock instance of the TBD developer site.
+Follow the steps below to reproduce the creation of this mock instance of the TBD developer site.

 ### Prerequisites